 Lee County Utilities (LCU) is committed to protect public health, the environment and providing reliable sanitary sewer service.
 LCU requires every business or other commercial establishment such as, restaurants, food service / processing to maintain their oil and grease interceptors and other devices (internal kitchen traps).
-As well as perform, periodic inspections of these facilities to ensure compliance with the County code as outlined in Lee County Ordinance 14-24-Grease Management.
+LCU performs periodic inspections of these facilities to ensure compliance with the Lee County code as outlined in Lee County Ordinance 14-24-Grease Management

 To prevent excessive amounts of fats, oils and grease (F.O.G) to flow into the County’s sewer system you are responsible for ensuring your interceptor is, pumped, cleaned and all F.O.G. materials from your interceptor are disposed of properly.
 You are responsible for ensuring that you or your hauler file all Oil and Grease Interceptor maintenance report.